 Patricia Tomlinson has been a volunteer at Skibbereen Heritage Centre since 2008 inputting genealogical data, including school, graveyards, burials and tenancy records.
 She has worked on researching the genealogy of her family, the O’Sullivan Pretties, for over a decade and now has a record of over 4,000 relatives.

-Sarah Tighe has worked at Skibbereen Heritage Centre for three summers.
+Sarah Tighe has worked at Skibbereen Heritage Centre since 2017.
 Sarah has a keen interest in history and archaeology and loves giving a warm West Cork welcome to visitors to the Centre.

 Barry has been a volunteer at Skibbereen Heritage Centre since 2015.
 He has worked on a variety of projects, including graveyard surveys, school register inputting and carrying out research on the Great Famine and is very interested in local history.